About

 The Foundational Test: In re Abcor Development Corp.

-The Abcor formulation gives us the core test: does the consumer arrive at the product's nature directly, or does getting there require a cognitive step?
+The Abcor formulation gives us the core test.
+Does the consumer arrive at the product's nature directly, or does getting there require a cognitive step?
 If the answer is direct, the mark is descriptive.
 If a step is required, the mark is suggestive.

 Marks Held Merely Descriptive